 Does being earmarked as a ‘future star’ help or hinder our youth footballers?
 What impact does this hype and pressure have on them?
 It is one thing to be required to perform under the spotlight.
 It is another thing entirely to have learn under it.
 We were invited on BBC 5Live last night to explore the pressure on youth footballers.

 Have you heard of Karamoko Dembele?
 The 13 year old footballer has been making headlines since his debut in an U20 game.
 Legends of the games are praising him, countries are jostling to get him to represent them and bookmakers are shamefully offering odds on his future prospects.
-This prompted BBC 5Live to interview former footballing child prodigy Cherno Samba and ourselves to discuss the consequences of too much hype too early and the role that sport psychology can play.
+This prompted BBC 5Live to bring together former footballing child prodigy Cherno Samba and our very own sports psychologist Bradley Busch to discuss the consequences of too much hype too early and how to navigate this.

 We believe that the following points are worth considering:

 Talent Isn't Enought - Your talent level at aged 12 or 13 is a poor predictor of how successful you will be ten years later.
 As ex American President Calvin Coolidge once noted, 'Nothing is more common than unsccessful men with talent'.